riddhi-narkar/data-structures-and-algorithms/README.md

 # data-structures-c

-This repo has all my data structure codes, which were a part of my college course.
+This repo has all basic data structure codes implemented entirely in C language.
 The contents of this repo include:

 STACKS: